bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 And the Hairball is a recurring theme in popular culture.
 One example is the character of [Mordac the Preventer of IT](http://dilbert.com/search_results?terms=Mordac) in the _Dilbert_ comic strip.

 Science fiction--particularly the dystopian variety--, from _Brazil_ and _Star Trek: Deep Space Nine_ to _Futurama_, is full of Hairballs.
-And many of those Hairballs are associated with government organizations.[^3] One of my favourites are the Vogons in _The Hitchhiker's Guide to the Galaxy_, described as "Not actually evil, but bad-tempered, bureaucratic, officious and callous."
+And many of those Hairballs are associated with government organizations. [^4] One of my favourites are the Vogons in _The Hitchhiker's Guide to the Galaxy_, described as "Not actually evil, but bad-tempered, bureaucratic, officious and callous."

 <img src="images/vogons_resubmit.jpg" alt="Vogons" width="400"/>